Bradylus/songsofsyx-video/README.md

 # Songs Of Syx Video Mod

-This code mod attempts to fix various video setup issues like borderless fullscreen not working on GNU/Linux.
+This code mod attempts to fix various display issues like:
+- borderless fullscreen not working on GNU/Linux.
+- window not displayed on the correct monitor with borderless or windowed.
+- unexpected use of exclusive fullscreen instead of borderless.

 ## Installing